Heinrich Müller (Gestapo): Disappearance

-In 1967, a man in Panama City named Francis Willard Keith was accused of being Müller.
-West German diplomats pressed the Panamanian government to extradite him for trial.
-West German prosecutors said Sophie Müller, 64, had seen photos of Keith and identified him as her long-missing husband.
-However, Keith was released once fingerprints proved he was not Müller.
+In 1967, after an alleged sighting of Müller in Panama, a man working as an insecticide peddler in Panama City was arrested on suspicions of being Müller.
+According to his identity papers, he was a Missouri-born man named Francis Willard Keith who had entered Panama with a U.S. passport in 1952.
+West Germany cited handwriting analysis and visual recognition by his ex-wife, Sophie, from 12 photographs, although she noted that the man had more hair than her husband.
+West German diplomats pressed Panama to extradite the man, but he was released after the Panamanian police matched his fingerprints to those of a Francis W. Keith who first visited Panama in the early 1940s and worked in the Panama Canal Zone for several months; his account was supported by a diary and a family who said he had lived with them for years.
+Although the police noted that he had a German accent and spoke little English or Spanish, he defended his identity at a press conference in English, spoken with a U.S. accent.
+Nazi hunter Simon Wiesenthal, who asserted that Müller had recently lived in South America, doubted that Keith was Müller because the wealth of an escaped Nazi would not require him to peddle goods.

 The CIA investigation concluded: "There is little room for doubt that the Soviet and Czechoslovak [intelligence] services circulated rumors to the effect that Müller had escaped to the West ... to offset the charges that the Soviets had sheltered the criminal ...
 There are strong indications but no proof that Müller collaborated with [the Soviets].
 There are also strong indications but no proof that Müller died [in Berlin]."
 The CIA apparently remained convinced at that time that if Müller had survived the war, he was being harboured within the USSR.
 However, when the USSR collapsed in 1991 and the Soviet archives were opened, no evidence to support this belief emerged.
 The U.S. National Archives commentary concludes: "More information about Müller's fate might still emerge from still secret files of the former Soviet Union.
 The CIA file, by itself, does not permit definitive conclusions.
 Taking into account the currently available records, the authors of this report conclude that Müller most likely died in Berlin in early May 1945."

-By the 1990s, it was in any case increasingly unlikely Müller, who was born in 1900, would be alive even if he had survived the war.
+In 2007, the British MI5 file on Müller was declassified and much like the CIA file it showed that they did not capture nor recruit him, and further, that their post-war investigations could not establish his whereabouts.

 In 2008, German historian Peter Longerich published a biography of Himmler—translated into English in 2012—that contained an unsubstantiated account of Müller's last known whereabouts.
 According to reports from Himmler's adjutant, Werner Grothmann, Müller was with Himmler at Flensburg on 11 May 1945 and accompanied Himmler and other SS officers as they attempted to escape the Allies on foot.
 Himmler and Müller parted company at Meinstedt, after which Müller was not seen again.